A Brief Overview of Flax Weaving in New Zealand

 Imagine landing in a new country with no idea about the terrain or the climate.

-Then imagine, hmm, it's a tad cooler than where they came from (that’s an understatement).
+Then imagine, hmm, it's a tad cooler than where you've come from (that’s an understatement).
 What would you do?
 How would you survive?

 It was simply a matter of adapting this skill to make use of the flax.